pnnl-miscscripts/miscscripts/charts/charts/magic-namespace/README.md

 and some degree of latitude to administer that namespace, whilst not being permitted to perform actions on _other teams'_ namespaces.

-Now bring Helm/Tiller into the equation.
-In an RBAC-enabled cluster, Tiller is so often granted the `cluster-admin` role-- which gives it "root" access to the entire cluster.
-While such a Tiller may be suitable for use by a cluster operator, it's _not_ suitable for use by other teams, as it presents them with an easy avenue for escalating their privileges.

-To compensate for this, a pattern that has emmerged to complement the namespace-per-team pattern is the _tiller-per-namespace_ pattern.
-This has been widely adopted in multi-tenant, RBAC-enabled clusters.
-Until now, cluster operators have tended to create their own bespoke scripts for performing all requisite setup to implement these patterns.

 Magic Namespace takes the pain out of this setup.
-It offers cluster operators an easy, comprehensive avenue for using _their_ Tiller to manage namespaces, service accounts, _other Tillers_, and role bindings for their consituent teams.
+It offers cluster operators an easy, comprehensive avenue for using helm to manage namespaces, service accounts, and role bindings for their consituent teams.
 Magic Namespace permits cluster operators to manage all of this using familiar Helm-based workflows.

 ## How it Works

-By default, Magic Namespace creates a service account for Tiller in the designated namespace and binds it to the `admin` role for that namespace.
-It also creates a deployment that utilizes this service account.
-This can be disabled or configured further, but the default behavior is sensible.
-In fact, the defaults _closes_ a variety of known Tiller-based attack vectors.

-Magic Namespace also offers cluster operators to define additional service accounts and role bindings for use within the namespace. _Typically, it would be a good idea to define at least one role binding that grants a user or group administrative privileges in the namespace._ Absent this, the namespace's own Tiller will function, but no user (other than the cluster operator) will be capable of interacting with it via Helm.
+Magic Namespace offers cluster operators to define additional service accounts and role bindings for use within the namespace. _Typically, it would be a good idea to define at least one role binding that grants a user or group administrative privileges in the namespace.

 ## Prerequisites